cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 ## Miscellaneous Rules<a name="MiscellaneousRules"></a>

-* When an effect asks a player to place a Command Counter in a System in which she already has a Command Counter, there is no need to place the second Command Counter.
+* When an effect asks a player to place a Command Counter in a System in which she already has a Command Counter, do not add a second Command Counter.

 * When a player controls a planet without having any units on it, she should place a flag on it so that other players do not mistake the planet as being neutral.